Meet Our Future Leaders

 Matt is always keen to give back to his community and served on the board of the Richmond Hospital Foundation from 2008 – 2014, serving as the foundation’s treasurer and vice-chair during his tenure.
 When not at the office, Matt enjoys jogging, travelling, and spending time with his family.

-Meagan Conn - Advisor, Marketing and Media Relations, Breakfast Club of Canada
+Meagan Conn - Project Manager, Breakfast Club of Canada

 I love St. Paul’s because… our health, the health of our loved ones and our communities is all we have.
 Health does not discriminate, neither should our health care providers and I believe this is paramount to St. Paul’s and their mission.
 If you’ve ever been treated or visited a patient at St. Paul’s, you know this.